PawelDecowski/ldap-dn/README.md

 ### Constructing DNs

-While the main purpose of the library is parsing Dns, you can also construct them.
+While the main purpose of the library is parsing DNs, you can also construct them.

 ```php
 use LdapDn\Dn;